foobar167/fractals/README.md

 ### 2.2 [Ferns](02.2_Ferns)

 There are three types of fractal ferns presented:
-Barnsley Fern, Simple Fern and Spirals.
+Barnsley Fern (the most beautiful), Simple Fern and Spirals.
 You can change their size dynamically by resizing your browser's window.
 After resizing the image is smoothly redrawn.